Collider phenomenology of a unified leptoquark model: Collider phenomenology

-obtained by the CMS experiment \cite{Sirunyan:2018pas,Sirunyan:2018xlo} do not constrain our model even when taking QCD corrections via a K-factor of 1.7 \cite{GoncalvesNetto:2012nt} into account.
-Here $j$ can be either a quark or a gluon jet.
-Instead we have found that the strongest constraints come from an ATLAS search for the $H^+ \bar{t} b$ production. \cite{Aaboud:2018cwk}.
+(with $j$ being either a quark or a gluon jet) obtained by the CMS experiment \cite{Sirunyan:2018pas,Sirunyan:2018xlo} do not constrain our model even when taking QCD corrections via a K-factor of 1.7 \cite{GoncalvesNetto:2012nt} into account.
+Instead, we have found that the strongest constraints come from the ATLAS search for the $H^+ \bar{t} b$ production \cite{Aaboud:2018cwk}.
 We can see from \cref{fig:SigmaG0G+} that this excludes scenarios with $m_{G^+} \simeq 1$~TeV.
-This is actually a conservative bound in the sense as we assume here that BR($G^+\to t \bar{b})=1$ which maximizes the power of the experimental analysis.
-We want to stress here, that we have also included here the pair production $pp\to G^+ G^-$ combined with the subsequent decay $G^- \to \bar{t} b$.
-Due the steep decrease of the cross sections with the mass this plot indicates that the reach of the LHC will not be above 1.5 TeV.
-We therefore show in \cref{fig:SigmaG0G+_100TeV} the various cross sections at a 100 TeV collider starting from masses in the TeV range which clearly shows that the cross sections in the low mass range is so large that these particles should be found within the first data sets.
+This is actually a conservative bound in the sense that we assume here BR($G^+\to t \bar{b})=1$ which maximizes the power of the experimental analysis.
+We want to stress that we have also included here the pair production $pp\to G^+ G^-$ combined with the subsequent decay $G^- \to \bar{t} b$.
+Due to the steep decrease of the cross sections with the mass this plot indicates that the reach of the LHC will not be above 1.5 TeV.
+We therefore show in \cref{fig:SigmaG0G+_100TeV} various cross sections at the 100 TeV collider starting from masses in the TeV range which clearly shows that the cross sections in the low mass range is so large that these particles should be found within the first data sets.